“May your sales bells keep ringing and your customers keep singing.”

 As we head into the holiday week, we wanted to round up some important things to keep in mind to prepare your service business for the holidays.
 Depending on your business, you and your team will either be working this holiday or taking some time off.
 Wherever you fall, as a field service business owner or manager, there are plenty of ways you can shine to your customers and potential clients while also setting up your business for success for the coming year.

-1. Promote Your Holiday Coverage
+1. Promote your Holiday Coverage

 Communicate with your customers about your holiday availability by letting them know if you’ll be available for emergency situations over the holidays or not.
 Share this to your customers across multiple mediums — the most important being voicemail and your website homepage and contact page.
 Your social media pages will be good to update as well.
 Be clear with your announcement and if your business will be available to handle work, specify the days and hours and what number to call, especially if it’s not your regular office line, so there’s no confusion.

-2. Send a Greeting to Your Customers
+2. Send Greetings to Your Customers

 A holiday card is a nice way to provide a personal touch and show your customers you appreciate them.
 It can also help you stand out among competitors, but keep the messaging simple and generic.
 It’s best to save the marketing-speak or requests (“Like us on Facebook” or “Refer us to a friend”) for another occasion.
 We like the business card selection at Vistaprint.
 You can pick from designs that already incorporate a place for your logo and team photo.
 Their prices are also more affordable than other sites.